camunda/camunda-docs-cawemo/content/technical-guide/integrations/modeler.md

 # Configuration

 The plugin can be configured in the Camunda Modeler itself, after successful plugin installation, the "Cloud Connect" menu point should show up under the "Plugins" section of the Application menu.
-Here you can select the "configuration" item and the following window should open up:
+Here you can select the "configuration" item and the configuration window should show up.

 [comment]: <> (Placeholder for a screenshot of the configuration modal)